BestSatelliteOptions is reader supported. When you make purchases through links on our site, we may earn a commission. Learn how.

 Satellite internet is a great option for rural and remote areas because it’s available virtually anywhere.
 Satellite plans came with data caps, high latency (delay), and high price tags in the past.
 However, providers like HughesNet, Viasat, and most recently Starlink now offer competitive rates and unlimited data to meet users’ needs.
 Today, satellite internet speeds can range from 12 Mbps to 100 Mbps, but that’s anticipated to increase with the introduction of low-Earth orbit satellites.

-Similar to fiber and cable internet, DSL uses pre-existing cable lines to deliver internet service to homes – specifically phone lines.
-If you have phone lines to your home, you most likely have access to DSL internet service.
+Similar to fiber and cable internet, DSL internet uses pre-existing phone cable to deliver internet service to homes.
+If you have landline phone service in your home, you most likely have access to DSL internet service.
 DSL is preferred over fixed wireless internet in rural areas because of its faster speeds and protection against harsh weather.
 A handful of nationwide DSL providers offer affordable and fast plans, including Frontier, AT&T, and CenturyLink.

 Like satellite internet, fixed wireless uses a dish or antenna to receive internet.
 It broadcasts a signal from a fixed cell tower to surrounding areas and can deliver speeds up to 1000 Mbps in certain areas.
 It’s less common than other wireless connections, but those that can access it benefit from lower latency and decent data rates, making gaming possible in rural areas.
 Fixed wireless internet providers are usually local ISPs, which means you can support a small business within your community.